apache/mesos/docs/upgrades.md

 ## Upgrading from 1.2.x to 1.3.x ##

 <a name="1-3-x-setquota-removequota-acl"></a>
 * Support for deprecated ACLs `set_quotas` and `remove_quotas` has been removed from the local authorizer.
-Before upgrading the Mesos binaries, consolidate the ACLs used under `set_quotas` and `remove_quotes` under their replacemente ACL `update_quotas`.
+Before upgrading the Mesos binaries, consolidate the ACLs used under `set_quotas` and `remove_quotes` under their replacement ACL `update_quotas`.
 After consolidation of the ACLs, the binaries could be safely replaced.
+<a name="1-3-x-shutdown-framework-acl"></a>
+* Support for deprecated ACL `shutdown_frameworks` has been removed from the local authorizer.
+Before upgrading the Mesos binaries, replace all instances of the ACL `shutdown_frameworks` with the newer ACL `teardown_frameworks`.
+After updating the ACLs, the binaries can be safely replaced.

 <a name="1-3-x-framework-info-role"></a>
 * Support for multi-role frameworks deprecates the `FrameworkInfo.role` field in favor of `FrameworkInfo.roles` and the `MULTI_ROLE` capability.
 Frameworks using the new field can continue to use a single role.